Santa Claus Conquers the Martians

-Santa Claus Conquers the Martians is a 1964 American Christmas science fiction comedy film directed by Nicholas Webster, produced and written by Paul L. Jacobson, and based on a story by Glenville Mareth.
-John Call stars as Santa Claus, ten-year-old Pia Zadora as Girmar the Martian girl, and Doris Rich in the first documented motion picture role of Mrs. Claus.
+Santa Claus Conquers the Martians is a 1964 American Christmas science fiction comedy film directed by Nicholas Webster.
+John Call stars as Santa Claus, ten-year-old Pia Zadora as Girmar the Martian girl, and Doris Rich as Mrs. Claus.

-Santa Claus Conquers the Martians regularly appears on lists of the worst films ever made and in the "bottom 100" list on IMDb.
-It is featured in series episodes of Canned Film Festival in 1986, Mystery Science Theater 3000 in 1991, and Elvira's Movie Macabre.
+Santa Claus Conquers the Martians regularly appears on lists of the worst films ever made.
+It was featured in episodes of Canned Film Festival in 1986, Mystery Science Theater 3000 in 1991, and Elvira's Movie Macabre.